 Search Engine

 To maximize both speed and accuracy, we use the Kraken 2 search engine (Wood, Lu, and Langmead 2019).
 With a given read file, each read is split into k-mers and then searched in the relevant database.
+K-mers are substring of the reads with a k const length.
+For example, 3-mer for the read: “ATGG” will be: “ATG” and “TGG”.
 The output of the Kraken 2 search engine is a csv file containing all the reads with a list of species with the number and identity of k-mers found in this read.
+We used default Kraken 2 parameters and only changed the number of threads to run the search with (i.e., threads).

 Preprocess Kraken Output

-The Kraken algorithm matches k-mers in each read to its database, and classifies the read based on the lowest node in the database's taxonomic tree with matched k-mers.
-It also does not provide a confidence score for this classification.
-This causes two issues, one is that there is no confidence score for the Kraken's classification, and the second is that there may be many subspecies in the results, making them difficult to interpret.
-In order to mitigate these issues, we count matched k-mers by the Kraken and classify the organism based on the most common k-mer.
+The Kraken algorithm matches k-mers in each read to its database, and classifies the read based on the lowest node in the database's taxonomic tree with the matched k-mers.
+As the Kraken does not provide a confidence score for this classification, two problems arises.
+The first is that there is no matric for similarity between the read and the databased searched against.
+In addition, there may be many subspecies in the results, making it difficult to interpret.
+In order to mitigate these issues, we count matched k-mers by the Kraken and classify the organism based on the most common k-mer specie.
 We provide a score, based on the precent of the most common k-mer out of all classified k-mers for that organism.
-This re-classification causes many classifications to be of high taxonomic order (kingdom, domain…) mitigating the second issue.
-In order to find a middle ground, we cut the found k-mers at "class".
+This re-classification causes many classifications to be of high taxonomic order such as: kingdom or domain mitigating the second issue.
+To find a middle ground, we cut the found k-mers at chosen taxonomic order .
 These results, can be tweaked by the user in order to get custom made output, deciding what should be considered contamination.

+To display the data in graphs fast, we transform the list of the reads (this list may contain millions of reads) into a matrix.
+The rows of the matrix contain the k-mers percentage, the amount of k-mers of the max species divide by the length of the read.
+This value represents the similarity of read to the database searched against.
+The columns of the matrix are the top species names.
+The cells are the number of reads that fits the specific row and column.

 User Interactive Analysis

 First, the matrix described above is loaded.
 The sum of each row represents the number of reads with this similarity (Figure 2).
 While the sum of each column represents the number of reads associated with this species (Figure 3).
 One could find its optimal threshold of k-mer percentage by controlling the slider.
-In addition, one could control the species list that will be classified as contamination DNA.
-Those two parameters will immediately change the graphs thus, one could see the effect of the contamination.
+In addition, one could control the species list that will be classified as contamination.
+Those two parameters will immediately change the graphs so, one could see the effect of the contamination.
 When the user is ready to export the results, the threshold for the k-mer percentage and the species list will be delivered to classify each of the reads.

+Post Process

-Post ProcessWhen the classification process is finished, the user will get a file containing all the unclassified reads.
+The GUI represents only summarized results so filtering the reads by the user choice needs another process.
+To consider a read contaminant we verify the k-mer percentage is above the k-mer threshold (chosen by the user) and the read is inside the species to contaminate.
+When the post process is finished, the user will get a “.gz” file containing all the noncontaminated reads.

 Implementation